-While this description is not displayed on your website, it will be used by search engines to appear below your product title.
+While this description is not displayed on your website, it will appear below your product title on search engine results pages (SERPs).
 You need to make sure that you use this description to provide a compelling reason for users to click and view your product.
 Think of this as your one-line sales pitch.

 Don’t forget to use the same keywords that you used in the product’s SEO title.
-This will boost your chances on ranking for those target keywords.
+This will boost your chances of ranking for those target keywords.